 04 of 08

 Villa Mansi is in Segromigno in Monte, a few kilometers east of Villa Reale.
 It was built in the 16th century but remodeled to its present form in 1634-1635.
 The villa's main floor is decorated with many frescoes and paintings, mostly from the 18th century.
-In the park are a fishpond, waterfalls, statues of woodland creatures, and an English-style garden.
-Open April 1 through October 31, 10.00 - 1.00 and 3:00 - 6:00.
+In the park are fishponds, waterfalls, statues of woodland creatures, and an English-style garden.
+Open April through October from 10.00 - 1.00 and 3:00 - 6:00.
 From November through March, closing times are 12:00 and 5:00.
 Closed Mondays.
 Ask at the entrance for the day's villa tour times.Continue to 5 of 8 below.

 05 of 08